 An Islamic bank is a bank that lends money and conducts its operations in accordance with the principles of Islam.

-Islamic banks differ from corporate and financial institutions in the west in their approach to lending practices.
+Islamic banks differ from corporate and financial institutions in the West in their approach to lending practices.

 According to Islamic teachings, interest (riba) is considered haram or forbidden.
-Muslims are therefore encouraged to avoid engaging in any financial activity that involves interest.
+Muslims are, therefore, encouraged to avoid engaging in any financial activity that involves interest.

 Banking with an Islamic financial institution and only using a Shariah-compliant lender for loans is, therefore, standard practice in the UAE and throughout the Middle East.

 Dubai Islamic Bank pioneered the field of Islamic banking.
-It is currently the largest Islamic bank in UAE and the second-largest Islamic bank in the world.
+It is currently the largest Islamic bank in the UAE and the second-largest Islamic bank in the world.
 Abu Dhabi Islamic Bank is another prominent bank in the UAE.

-Many banks in UAE offer Islamic banking in addition to regular retail banking and often provide specific Islamic banking booths.
+Many banks in the UAE offer Islamic banking in addition to regular retail banking and often provide specific Islamic banking booths.

 Yes, a foreigner can open a bank account in Dubai.
-After all, Dubai is a leading international financial center, with a far higher than average ratio of expats to locals.
+After all, Dubai is a leading international financial center, with a far higher-than-average ratio of expats to locals.
 However, unless you have a residence visa, you will only have access to basic banking services.
 This is also the case in other emirates, including Abu Dhabi and Ras Al Khaimah.

 Yes, depending on the bank, a non-resident may be able to open an account in the UAE, though only savings accounts with limited functionality.
 You will get a basic account plus a debit card for ATM withdrawals, and that’s it.